Yes, a Waterpik water flosser can be used to help treat tonsil stones.

-- Despite the stone being in the throat and not the ear, the link in nervous pathways can mean that pain is felt in the ear if a stone is touching or blocking certain nerves.
+- Despite the stone being in the throat and not the ear, the path that nerves take through the head of us humans can mean that pain felt in the ear is actually as a result of a tonsil stone touching or blocking certain nerves.

 Are tonsil stones harmful?

-Tonsil stones are not generally harmful and rarely cause any real problems.
+In most cases, they are not harmful and do not cause any real problems.

 Is it common to have tonsil stones?

-Yes, it is more common than you might think.
+It is certainly more common than you might think.

-According to Dr Katz, founder of TheraBreath, around 6-10% of the population of adults aged 20-40 years old have them.
+Many people we asked had not ever heard of them, yet around 6-10% of the population of adults aged 20-40 years old have them according to Dr Katz, founder of TheraBreath.

-A 2013 study by the British Institute of Radiology assessed the results of CT scans performed on 150 people to find that 25% showed signs of them.
+The British Institute of Radiology in 2013 assessed the results of 150 CT scans, to find that 25% showed signs of having or forming tonsil stones.